gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

  * Priority - the queue scheduling priority of task submission to available stream processors
  * Streams - the number of streams that have been processed (includes currently running streams)
  * Events - ??
  * Status - the status of the processor.
 Normally empty if the number of stream is open-ended.
-If only are subset of streams were chosen (eg a time range in the filter) then the status will be _Complete_
+If only are subset of streams were chosen (e.g. a time range in the filter) then the status will be _Complete_
  * Enabled - check box to indicate the processor is enabled

 We now need only `Enable` both the pipeline Processor and the pipeline Filter for automatic processing to occur.
 We do this by selecting both check boxes in the `Enabled` column.